Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: Preliminaries

 \parhead{Ethereum} Ethereum~\cite{wood2014ethereum} is the second-most popular blockchain, and the foremost smart contract-enabled blockchain.
 It relies on a Proof-of-Stake (PoS) mechanism, wherein actors can become part of the set of validators operating the blockchain by staking (i.e., depositing) Ethereum's native token, ETH.
 Ethereum's mechanism sequentially assigns one validator to propose a block, i.e., a batch of transactions, every 12 seconds.
 The validator chosen to act as a proposer has a free hand in constructing its block.

 \parhead{MEV supply chain} Today's Ethereum block construction pipeline involves several specialized entities.
 At one end, we have \emph{searchers} who identify profitable opportunities, e.g., transactions that can be front-run~\cite{zhou2023sok}, and assemble transaction bundles that exploit them.
+In practice, searchers often automate this process using dedicated smart contracts, which we refer to as \emph{MEV bots}.
+These contracts hold assets and implement the logic for interacting with DeFi protocols to execute the identified opportunity on chain.
 These bundles are then sent to builders, who specialize in constructing profitable blocks, and who compete in an auction-esque process to have their blocks chosen by upcoming proposers.

 \parhead{Smart contract} Smart contracts are programs stored and executed on the blockchain.
 They can be invoked through transactions.
 On Ethereum, contracts are deployed as Ethereum Virtual Machine (EVM) bytecode, typically written in high-level languages such as Solidity~\cite{solidity} and compiled for deployment~\cite{wood2014ethereum}.
 Developers may optimize the contracts through compiler settings~\cite{vyper} or by writing bytecode directly.